 The Charles Schwab Corporation (SCHW) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had gained 4.46% in the past month.
-In that same time, the Finance sector gained 1.56%, while the S&P 500 gained 3.75%.
+Prior to today's trading, shares of the company had gained 1.86% over the past month.
+This has lagged the Finance sector's gain of 2.17% and the S&P 500's gain of 3.69% in that time.

-The Charles Schwab Corporation will be looking to display strength as it nears its next earnings release.
-On that day, The Charles Schwab Corporation is projected to report earnings of $0.88 per share, which would represent year-over-year growth of 4.76%.
-Meanwhile, our latest consensus estimate is calling for revenue of $4.81 billion, up 2.02% from the prior-year quarter.
+Investors will be hoping for strength from The Charles Schwab Corporation as it approaches its next earnings release.
+In that report, analysts expect The Charles Schwab Corporation to post earnings of $0.86 per share.
+This would mark year-over-year growth of 2.38%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.81 billion, up 2.02% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $3.95 per share and revenue of $20.48 billion, which would represent changes of +21.54% and +10.57%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.99 per share and revenue of $20.48 billion.
+These totals would mark changes of +22.77% and +10.57%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for The Charles Schwab Corporation.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for The Charles Schwab Corporation.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.14% lower.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.05% higher.
 The Charles Schwab Corporation is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that The Charles Schwab Corporation has a Forward P/E ratio of 21.37 right now.
-This valuation marks a premium compared to its industry's average Forward P/E of 11.06.
+Looking at its valuation, The Charles Schwab Corporation is holding a Forward P/E ratio of 20.25.
+This valuation marks a premium compared to its industry's average Forward P/E of 10.49.

-Investors should also note that SCHW has a PEG ratio of 0.98 right now.
+It is also worth noting that SCHW currently has a PEG ratio of 0.84.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Financial - Investment Bank industry currently had an average PEG ratio of 0.79 as of yesterday's close.
+The Financial - Investment Bank industry currently had an average PEG ratio of 0.84 as of yesterday's close.

 Click to get this free report